HbA1c - RAPID QUANTITATIVE TEST

 ● Find out if there is a problem with the testicles

-The test is used for the quantitative determination of the LH(luteinizing hormone) level in the blood collected from the finger prick.
+The test is used for the quantitative determination of the LH(Luteinising Hormone) level in the blood collected from the finger prick.

 LH is a hormone produced by the pituitary gland.